top of page

 2

-Colorado’s laws should reflect enduring principles, not shifting cultural trends.
+Colorado’s laws should be grounded in enduring values, not shifting cultural trends.

 3